Skip to content

 • A file is considered complex if its cyclomatic complexity value is higher than the threshold File is complex when over.

-• The complexity value of a commit or pull request is the sum of the cyclomatic complexity of the files that were changed in the commit or pull request and that have complexity higher than 4.
+• The complexity value of a commit or pull request is the sum of the cyclomatic complexity of the files that were changed in the commit or pull request and that have a high complexity increase, defined as an increase of 4 or more.

 Codacy displays complexity on the following places: